Concerns and controversies at the 2010 Commonwealth Games: Transport infrastructure

-Venues
+Village conditions

 Less than two weeks before the opening ceremony, Fennell wrote to the Indian cabinet secretary, urging action in response to the village being "seriously compromised."
 He said that though team officials were impressed with the international zone and main dining area, they were "shocked" by the state of the accommodation.
 "The village is the cornerstone of any Games and the athletes deserve the best possible environment to prepare for their competition."
 The BBC published photographs of the village taken two days before 23 September showing unfinished living quarters.

 New Zealand, Canada, Scotland and Northern Ireland have expressed concern about unliveable conditions.
-The Times of India newspaper reports that the Scottish delegation apparently submitted a photograph of a dog defecating on a bed in the games village.
-Hooper said that there was "excrement in places it shouldn't be" in the athletes' quarters and that members of visiting delegations had to help clean up the unsanitary things.
-The BBC released images of bathrooms with brown-coloured paan stains on the walls and floor, liquids on the floor, and brown paw prints on athletes' beds.
-Lalit Bhanot, the secretary general of the Organising Committee, rejected the complaint that sanitation was poor by saying that, due to cultural differences, there are different standards about cleanliness in India and the western world, a statement for which he was widely ridiculed in Indian and international media.
+The Times of India newspaper reports that the leaders of the Scottish delegation apparently submitted a photograph of a dog defecating on a bed in the games village.
+The chef of Scottish mission said that there was "excrement in places it shouldn't be" in the athletes' quarters and that members of visiting delegations had to clean up the unsanitary things.
+The BBC released images of bathrooms with brown-coloured paan stains on the walls and floor, liquor on the floor, and brown paw prints on athletes' beds.
+Lalit Bhanot, the secretary general of the Organising Committee, rejected the complaint that sanitation was poor by saying that, due to cultural differences, there are different standards about cleanliness in India and the western world, a statement for which he was widely ridiculed in all over the world.
 Bhanot went on to say of the athletes' village that, "This is a world-class village, probably one of the best ever."

 Meanwhile, Pakistan also made reservations over the condition of the athletes' village and asked for an alternate accommodation to be made available to its contingent while preparation was still in progress.
 The Pakistan Olympic Association president Syed Arif Hasan remarked: "We want the CGF to ensure that the athletes' village is in good condition.
 Athletes cannot stay at a substandard place."
 Hasan however added that there were no doubts over Pakistan's participation and the contingent would leave as planned.

-On the other hand, England's Chef de mission Craig Hunter praised the Games Village, remarking that "the Commonwealth Games Village here [in New Delhi] is better than the Beijing Olympics".
+On the other hand, England's Chef de mission Craig Hunter praised the Games Village, remarking that "the Commonwealth Games Village here [in New Delhi] is better than the 2008 Beijing Summer Olympics".
 He added that the arrangements at the Games Village is much better than that at the 2008 Summer Olympics.

-Canada's sports minister also supported the Games, saying that big events always face issues, and the media often exaggerates them, as Canada found during the Vancouver Winter Olympics.
+Canada's sports minister also supported the Games, saying that big events always face issues, and the media often exaggerates them, as Canada found during the 2010 Winter Olympics.
 He added that "We are coming in full force."